pharoah/Data-Science-Blog/README.md

-# blog-cms-for-notebook
+# Data Science Blog

-This CMS is for jupyter/google colab notebook to ease blogging for data science / machine learning topics with interactive conversion of notebook to pretty blogpost.
+This CMS project is intented to provide better blogging platform for data science or machine learning enthusiast to write and publish blog efficiently, in-short upload notebook and cms will try to convert it into beautiful blogpost.

 This is still in progress and I am using Flask/SQLite/SQLALCHEMY/BOOTSTRAP.
 Anybody interested in collaboration, please contact.